avrland/DogeTracker_Android/README.md

 * open source (LGPL 3.0 licence)

 ## What's new in v1.5?
-* progress bar instead of spinner
+* progress bar instead of spinner in refresh loading
 * empty clipboard no longer make app crashing when trying to paste address

 ## Requirments